classicdevops/cld/README.md

 The video demonstrates how the administrator creates a new module, then makes a new tool for complex application deployment and launches it using the chat bot interface in the messenger

 ## Backup for any case
+Organizing backup system for configurations, files, and databases

 <table style="max-width: 700px; margin: 30px auto">
   <tr style="border:none">
     <td width="60%" style="border:none">